-The fair values of the Company's financial assets measured at fair value on a recurring basis as of June 30, 2022 were calculated as follows:
+The fair values of the Company's financial assets measured at fair value on a recurring basis as of March 31, 2023 were calculated as follows:

-Salance at 30, 2022 Level 1 Level 2 Level 3
+Balance at March 31, 2023 Level 1 Level 2 Level 3

 Financial Asset:

-Cash \$ 227,989 \$ 227,989 \$ - \$ -
+Cash \$ 64,182 \$ 64,182 \$ - \$

-11. CAPITAL MANAGEMENT
+12. CAPITAL MANAGEMENT

 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the exploration and development of its properties and to maintain flexible capital structure for its projects for the benefit of its stakeholders.
 In the management of capital, the Company includes the components of shareholders' equity.
-There were no changes in the Company's capital management approach during the period ended June 30, 2022.
+There were no changes in the Company's capital management approach during the period ended March 31, 2023.

 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may attempt to issue new shares or adjust the amount of cash.
 Management reviews the capital structure on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
 The Company is not subject to externally imposed capital requirements.
-The Company does not expect its capital resources as of June 30, 2022 to be sufficient to cover its corporate operating costs, potential future mineral property acquisitions, or significant exploration activities through the next twelve months.
-As such, the Company will need to raise additional capital and believes it will be able to do so, but recognizes the uncertainty attached thereto.
+The Company does not expect its capital resources as of March 31, 2023 to be sufficient to cover its corporate operating costs, potential future mineral property acquisitions, or significant exploration activities through the next twelve months.
+As such, the Company entered into a proposed reverse take-over transaction agreement that will provide additional capital (Note 1).
+The Company will continue to seek to raise additional capital in the future and believes it will be able to do so, but recognizes the uncertainty attached thereto.
 Actual funding requirements may vary from those planned due to a number of factors, including potential property acquisitions and exploration activity.